-Outstanding 9th, 10th, and 11th grade students are nominated by educators and the program to attend the Washington Journalism and Media Conference and serve as National Youth Correspondents based on strong academic performance, a demonstrated interest in journalism and media, and the ability to be exceptional representatives of their states and high schools.
+Outstanding 10th and 11th grade students are nominated by educators or invited by the program to attend the Washington Journalism and Media Conference and serve as National Youth Correspondents based on strong academic performance, a demonstrated interest in journalism and media, and the ability to be exceptional representatives of their states and high schools.

 There are a limited number of partial, need-based scholarships available for qualified National Youth Correspondents.
-Scholarship applicants must submit a High School transcript, must demonstrate extreme financial need, and all applicants will be required to submit a copy of the most recent 1040 Federal Income Tax Form from the individual who claimed them as a dependent.
+Scholarship applicants must submit a high school transcript, must demonstrate extreme financial need, and all applicants will be required to submit a copy of the most recent 1040 Federal Income Tax Form from the individual who claimed them as a dependent.
 Scholarship amounts are $500, $1000, and $1500, and are applied as partial tuition waivers.
-No full scholarships are available for the conference.
+We are unable to offer full scholarships for the conference

 Click here to access a free fundraising guide for a list of suggested ways to raise funds for this once-in-a-lifetime experience.